hmalmstrom1/temporal-authed-worker/README.md

 # Temporal Secure Worker

 ## Overview
+Warning: this is an expiremental implementation and is not recommended for production use.
+It's just a POC to see if I can get an OAuth 2.0 flow working with Temporal Workers paired with TLS.

 This repository contains a secure worker for Temporal that uses OAuth 2.0 for authentication.